TN1

 • Frontal plane - tilting side-to-side

-• Stimulate the surface area of muscles via moderate pressure massage
+• Stimulate the surface area of muscles (fascia) via moderate pressure massage

-• Self-massage for neck, traps, pecs, deltoids, lats, biceps, triceps, forearms, hands, shins, feet
+• Self-massage for neck, traps, pecs, deltoids, lats, bis, tris, forearms, hands, shins, feet

-• Foam roll for traps, rhomboids, lats, lower back, glutes, hamstrings, calves, quads
+• Foam roll for traps, rhomboids, lats, erectors, glutes, hamstrings, calves, quads

 Download

-TN1 is free to download for import into Personal Training Coach (Android/iOS).
+TN1 and TN0.5 are free to download for import into Personal Training Coach (Android/iOS).